Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 (815) 469-1199

-Family memberships start at $150 and include admission for up to two adults in the same household, as well as their children, among other perks.
+Check out the new KidsWork location in New Lenox.
+Family memberships start at $190 and include admission for up to two adults in the same household, as well as their children, among other perks.
+This membership includes the ACM reciprocal perks of over 200+ Children’s Museums too!
+CLIMB memberships begin at $225 and include free admission to 6 local children’s museums.
 See all membership options.

 Kohl Children’s Museum